InfiniteRacer/Airline-Booking-System/README.md

 # Start at the file INFORMATION.md
 #
-# Use the file for important informarion such as POSSIBLE required files
+# Use the files for important informarion